SoonerSafe Frequently Asked Questions

 9. Q. How long will it take to receive my check after I install my safe room and provide required documentation and how will it be sent to me?

 A. Your submitted documentation will be reviewed by OEM.
 We may contact you if additional information is needed.
 Once your documents are deemed complete, SoonerSafe will email you a final form to sign which will ask for information including the address where you would like your check mailed.
 Once your rebate check returns to OEM, we will mail it immediately by certified mail to the address you provided.
-This process may take up to ten weeks.
+This process may take up to twelve weeks.

 10. Q. My application was selected for a rebate, but I have moved recently.
 Can I install a safe room at an address that is different from the address listed on my SoonerSafe application?